Yordanyan/JavascriptBuiltInMethods/README.md

 #### Understanding and Using JavaScript Built-in Methods
 Built-in methods are available for various data types, including arrays, strings, numbers, and objects.
-There are also methods for mathematical operations and Date formatting.
 One of the biggest advantages of using built-in methods is that they are highly optimized, so they are often faster and more efficient than writing custom code.
 In this Referat, we will learn basics and explore the various built-in methods available in JavaScript, including their syntax, usage, and practical examples.

 ### ***Number Methods***
 ### 1. The Number.isFinite() method determines the passed number is an finite or not.